What’s the magic number?

 We’ve all asked it.
 What credit score do I have to have to buy a home?

 This is a common question…….but not necessarily the right question.
-The reason for this, is that there is no one answer.
+The reason for this, is that there are multiple paths to the answer.
 You can qualify for some programs with a credit score as low as 580, but there is also a chance that you could pay a higher rate than if you had a better credit score.

 Example: Someone with a 790 credit score might receive an interest rate of 4% while someone applying for the same loan with a credit score of 610 might receive a rate of 4.5%.

 However, this doesn’t necessarily mean that you shouldn’t buy a home if you have a lower credit score.
-It just means that you need to compare whether the cost of buying a home with with the rate that you qualify for is cheaper than the cost of your current rental situation.
-If it is, then it probably makes sense to buy even if with the lower score.
+It just means that you need to compare whether the cost of buying a home with the rate that you qualify for is cheaper than the cost of your current rental situation.
+If it is, then it probably makes sense to buy even if you have a lower score.

-There’s also the option to speak with your lender about different credit repair options if you would like to try to raise your score in order to receive better lending terms.
+There’s also the option to speak with your lender about different credit repair plans if you would like to try to raise your score in order to receive better lending terms.